-In actuality, the number of vehicles on the road that have been “title washed” may be even higher.
-Wired magazine claims that one study found almost800,000 cars on U.S. roadsthat had been through this sort of fraud, and around 650,000 of those vehicles were flood-damaged or designated for salvage.
+In actuality, the number of vehicles on the road that have been “title washed” could be even higher.
+According to Wired, a study found almost800,000 cars on U.S. roads had been title washed, and nearly 650,000 of those vehicles were flood-damaged or designated for salvage.

 The situation is further complicated by uninsured drivers.
 Even though all motorists are required to purchase car insurance, a study found13 percent of all U.S. motorists were uninsured in 2015.
 These individuals are often desperate to replace their vehicles, so they risk buying cheap cars and driving them without insurance.
 When people are willing to buy vehicles with no questions asked, it’s easier for unscrupulous salesmen to sell a damaged one.
 This puts everyone on the road at risk.

 Additionally, for those who do have coverage, their insurance company often sends their storm-damaged vehicles to salvage yards or auctions.
 As business magazine Fortune explains, “because of inconsistencies in state regulations,flood-damaged cars can be sold at auctionand wind up on used car lots hundreds of miles away without so much as a warning that they’d weathered a massive storm.”